Syndicode

 The role of QA and testing in software development

 Putting quality first makes everyone in a business focus on defect-free results.
-In terms of development, software testing services involve implementing effective routines that foresee the possible problems and prevent the need for workarounds.
+In terms of development, software testing services involve implementing effective routines that foresee possible problems and prevent the need for workarounds.

 Companies that realize the importance of quality assurance encourage employees to look at every part of the software development process as a “product” that has its “consumer”.
 Thus, a business analyst provides information to project managers, designers, and developers.
 A designer creates a product to be used by developers, who will turn visuals and wireframes into a working code, and so on.